ASKurz/blogdown/content/workshop/quarto_websites_april_2025/index.md

 ---
 title: Quarto for professional websites
-subtitle: A workshop through VISN 17 Center of Excellence
+subtitle: A workshop through the VISN 17 Center of Excellence
 author: A. Solomon Kurz
 categories:
 - workshop